spicuzzi2010/Pandas-challenge/README.md

 # pandas-challenge

-Having spent years analyzing financial records for big banks, you've finally scratched your idealistic itch and joined the education sector.
-In your latest role, you've become the Chief Data Scientist for your city's school district.
-In this capacity, you'll be helping the  school board and mayor make strategic decisions regarding future school budgets and priorities.

-As a first task, you've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your responsibility is to aggregate the data to and showcase obvious trends in school performance.
+The [PyCitySchools](./PyCitySchools_starter.ipynb) contains analysis of the district-wide standardized test results and budget information. the [school and student csv's](./Resources) contain every student's math and reading scores, as well as various information on the schools they attend.
+The notebook previously mentioned contains the aggregation of the data using python to showcase obvious trends in school performance.